-When he and his brother went traipsing after the Teacher, it appears they may have taken their mom with them.
+When he and his brother went traipsing after Jesus, they may have taken their mom with them.
 At least she was with them as they all went up to Jerusalem for the last time.
 She asked for special places for her two boys in Jesus’ kingdom, and Jesus asked them in return if they could drink his cup.
 They said, “Yes, we can,” but they forgot to ask what was going to be in it.
-It’s hard to know if they would have been so eager to drink if they understood how bitter it would be
+It’s hard to know if they would have been so eager to drink it if they understood how bitter it would be

-The power associated with his relics inspired later Christian efforts to banish the Muslims from Spain, where during eight hundred years Muslims, Jews and Christians had forged a relatively tolerant civilization (for the era, that is; believe me, they weren’t having interfaith dinners or anything).
-‘Santiago Matamoros,’ his devotees called him—James the Moorslayer—turning him into the mascot of a royal policy that issued eventually in the Spanish Inquisition.
+The power associated with his relics inspired later Christian efforts to defeat the Muslims in Spain, where during eight hundred years Muslims, Jews and Christians had forged an uneasy, sometimes violent, but sometimes fruitful civilization (for the era, that is; believe me, they weren’t having interfaith dinners or anything).
+‘Santiago Matamoros,’ his devotees called him—James the Moorslayer—turning him into the mascot of a royal policy of forced Christianization that gave rise, eventually, to coerced conversions and, yes, the Spanish Inquisition.